morrownr/USB-WiFi/README.md

 ```
 -----

-Link to MT76 driver in the Linux kernel: (for the mt7612u chipset)
+Link to MT76 driver in the Linux kernel: (for the mt7612u and mt7610u chipsets)

 https://github.com/torvalds/linux/tree/master/drivers/net/wireless/mediatek/mt76